mdesson/CatFactsForever/README.md

 * `list jobs`: Lists the status of all running jobs, of which there is only one (scheduled sms)
   * This is undocumented in help as it is for the main adiministrator
   * It will display any error found by the schedule
+* `reset confirm`: Drops all tables and then recreates them
+* `populate confirm`: Populates tables with starter data
+  * *Warning*: Will drop tables on any errors it encounters to prevent partial data population errors

 ## Organization